inutt/atom-syntax-flexiblesurvival/README.md

-# Multi-User Forth grammar
+# Flexible Survival String Parsing Syntax Highlighter

-A package that provides basic syntax highlighting for Multi-User Forth (MUF) string parsing, developed for the [Flexible Suvival MUCK](https://flexiblesurvival.com/).
+A package that provides basic syntax highlighting for Flexible Survival string parsing, developed for the [Flexible Suvival MUCK](https://flexiblesurvival.com/).

 ![Example Screenshot](screenshot.png)

 ## Installation

-Either `apm install language-muf`, or use Atom's package installer UI via Edit->Preferences->Install, and search for language-muf.
+Either `apm install language-flexiblesurvival`, or use Atom's package installer UI via Edit->Preferences->Install, and search for language-flexiblesurvival.

 ## Limitations

 *   Only an initial implementation, so may be missing elements.
-*   Only provides highlighting for string replacement functions, other MUF elements are not covered (yet)